GSA/plainlanguage.gov/_pages/examples/before-and-after/lead-warning.md

 * #### After

   Lead in drinking water can make you sick.
-Here are some possible health effects of high lead levels in your drinking water.
+Here are some possible health effects of high lead levels in your drinking water:

   **Children:**
   - Delayed growth